denislohan/andela_canvas_app/README.md

 3. You are provided with example.env files in both root and server directories.
 Copy their content into the sister .env files you will create in the respective directories.

+3. Create .env files in both root and server directories.
+4. Copy contents of example.env files in both root and server directories into the respective .env files.

 ## How to run the app?

 In the project directory, you can run: